datawhores/empuploader/README.md

 --fd
 - No need to set this, but if you have a version of this binary in a different path, you can use this to change the path within the program.
 - Used to search for files and directories from commandline

+## Entering Data into jsons
+- When you run the program in prepare mode you will be provide opportunity to fill some of the option with your own data
+- Note the input provided will allow you to always move backwards and forwards, so editing a mistake will be easy

+### Tags
+- Tags should be seperated by spaces

+### Title
+- Comes with autofill to activate press tab, and a name based on what your uploading will be provided. - - Note you can enter your value or edit the one provided above

+### Description
+- Allows for multiline inputs unlike the previous option
+- To "enter" or submit you must press esc+enter